Legrandin/pycryptodome/Doc/pycrypt.rst

 Bruce Schneier endorses DES3 for its security because of the decades of study applied against it.
 It is, however, slow.

-There are no publicly known attacks against the full-round IDEA (3050 K/sec), and it's been around long enough to have been examined.
-IDEA is patented but free for non-commercial use.
-Patents are expected to expire in 2011/2012.
-IDEA is one of the strongest symmetric ciphers available to the public, alongside AES and AES candidates.

-There are no known attacks against Blowfish (9250 K/sec), CAST (2960 K/sec),
+There are no known attacks against Blowfish (9250 K/sec) or CAST (2960 K/sec),
-or RC5 (2060 K/sec), but they're all relatively new algorithms and there hasn't been time for much analysis to be performed; use them for serious applications only after careful research.
+but they're all relatively new algorithms and there hasn't been time for much analysis to be performed; use them for serious applications only after careful research.

 pycrypto implements CAST with up to 128 bits key length (CAST-128).
 This algorithm is considered obsoleted by CAST-256.
 CAST is patented by Entrust